ShipChain/blockies/README.md

 ### How to Access

 In order to obtain a blockie based on an ethereum address, you need to make a request to blockies.shipchain.io/{{walletAddress}}.png, replacing {{walletAddress}} with the address of the ethereum wallet you want the blockie for.
 You can also customize the size of the blockie by adding '?size=(small/medium/large)' to the end of the request.

+### How to Run Tests

+Make sure that you are compiling and installing using Node version 8.10-8.9999.
+You can run the test using the command `npm test`.